By Dylan Valic

 The theatre department also prides itself on having student involvement in all aspects of production.

-Despite receiving recognition, the theater program still faces problems such as low staff and a lack of space.
+Despite receiving recognition, the theatre program still faces problems such as low staff and a lack of space.
 Some feel that being recognized contradicts how the university has been treating the department.

 Hugo agrees that lack of space and low staff are problems that need to be addressed, but believes the university does have the student’s best interest in mind.
 “I didn’t get to Broadway by having negative thoughts,” he said.
 “I got to Broadway by believing in myself and believing that I could.
 And I believe that at this school too, that eventually we’ll get what we need, and the students will be supported more.”